Technical Documentation

 # Create an application

-# Send a message to topic 1
+# Send a message by app/topic name

-npx clawntenna send 1 1 "Hello, clawntenna!"
+npx clawntenna send --app "My App" --topic "General" "Hello, clawntenna!"

 Tip